MirielCH/Navi/README.md

 ## How to update Navi

+• Shut down Navi.
-• Replace all other `.py` files with the new ones.
+• Replace all `.py` files with the new ones.
 • Upload new emojis (if any) in `images/emojis` to your emoji servers. **DO NOT CHANGE THEIR NAMES**.
+• Start navi.
 • Run the command `/dev emoji-update` to update the emojis in the code to your uploaded ones.
 • Run the command `/dev emoji-check` to make sure all emojis are present.
-• Restart the bot.

 ## Required intents